milliesolem/NahamCon-CTF-2020-Writeup/readme.md

 ![alt text](https://raw.githubusercontent.com/williamsolem/NahamCon-CTF-2020-Writeup/master/Twinning/formula.png "Reverse Conjugate")

-The essence of this formula is that it's able to factorize the factor of two primes `p` and `q` when `p` and `q` are consecutive (twin primes) or at least very close.
+The essence of this formula is that it's able to factorize the factor of two primes `p` and `q` when `p` and `q` are consecutive (including twin primes, which are primes with a difference of 2) or at least very close.
 The way I came up with this formula was when trying to find some way to apply the conjugate rule backwards in order to factorize `n`.
 I was somewhat successful, however it does diminish in accuracy quite gravely the futher away `p` and `q` are from eachother.
-Do note that `m` does NOT refer to the variable `m` in RSA, it is merely an intermediete variable to make the math a little more elegant.
+Do note that `m` does NOT refer to the variable `m` in RSA, it is merely an intermediate variable to make the math a little more elegant.
 I guess you could say it's a very fancy way of doing the square root of `n`, and is pretty much useless in any practical contexts.
 (Though if any math geeks know a way to improve it to have accuracy across a wider range of primes, please let me know)

 Anyhow, we can write this formula as a python script: